hbala3/IS147GroupB/README.md

 If all 3 conditions are met, display "Password is strong."
 If any of the conditions are not met, display "Password does not meet the required conditions."
 End

+Group Project Task 3: Use of Docker
+Docker is an application that lets you build, ship, and run containerized applications in lightweight and portable containers.
+Some of the basic uses of Docker are application deployment, development and testing, microservices architecture, and continuous integration.
+Docker makes applications consistent and easy to deploy anywhere.